aniketripathi/Alarm-Clock/README.md

 4) Your tone will be automatically loaded next time when you run the application.

+5) Note that your tone must be in *.wav format.The application may not play the tone if it doesn't matches the required format.

 For custom alarm message, there is an option in the settings.

 To download the application download the jar file.